CLFlix/KuroBot/README.md

 ### ?claim

 Users can claim 500 points upon first arrival in your chat!
-The username will be added to a file called `first_time_bonus_claimed.txt` and they won't be able to claim it again.
+The username will be added to a file called `first_time_bonus_claimed.txt` and they won't be able to claim it again unless manually removed from the list.

 ### ?points